yogo1212/arch-linux-star64/README.md

 Supplying a block device as as `IMG_NAME` (e.g. `make "IMG_NAME=/dev/mmcblkX"`) will cause the image to be written directly to the block device.
 This allows the root partition to use all available space - and the amount of writes is reduced to a minimum because gaps don't have to be filled.

-For convenience, `DISK_DEV=/dev/mmcblkX make fit` can be used to flash an existing image and automatically resize the system partition.

 # requirements

 - subuid/subgid entries for the user running `make`